 Management expects the overall long-term trend of consolidation of the aggregates industry to continue.
 The Corporation's Board of Directors and management continue to review and monitor strategic plans.
-These plans include assessing business combinations and arrangements with other companies engaged in similar or complementary businesses, increasing market share in the Corporation's strategic businesses and pursuing new opportunities that are related to markets that the Corporation views as attractive (see section Internal Expansion and Integration of Acquisitions on pages 73 and 74).
+These plans include assessing business combinations and arrangements with other companies engaged in similar or complementary businesses, increasing market share in the Corporation's strategic businesses and pursuing new opportunities that are related to markets that the Corporation of Acquisitions on pages 73 and 74).